dfki-asr/stigLD/README.md

 # stigLD

-StigLD is a domain model that can be used to create a stigmergic linked system.
+StigLD is a framework that can be used to create a stigmergic Multi-Agent System (MAS).